Sakura Nova

 The Room Two

-Like the original PC version of The Room, the sequel took a couple of years to make the transition over from iOS.
-Players impatient after the cliffhanger ending of the game had to turn to the iOS version for the sequel, and indeed third installment of the game, but those who held out for the PC version are in for a treat.
-Fireproof Games once again took the time to create an enhanced high definition version of the game instead of simply releasing a quick port.
+Like the original PC version of The Room, the sequel took a couple of years to transition from iOS.
+Players impatient after the cliffhanger ending had to turn to the iOS version for the sequel, and indeed, the third installment of the game, but those who held out for the PC version are in for a treat.
+Fireproof Games once again took the time to create an enhanced high-definition version of the game instead of simply releasing a quick port.

-Gameplay: The larger playing areas make for more puzzle variety.
+Gameplay: The larger playing areas in this sequel make for more puzzle variety.

-Graphics: Once again vastly improved over the original mobile release.
+Graphics: Once again, the visuals have been vastly improved compared to the iOS release.

 Crime Secrets: Crimson Lily